paralus/paralus/CONTRIBUTING.md

 We 💚 Opensource!

 Yes, because we feel that it’s the best way to build and improve a product.
 It allows people like you from across the globe to contribute and improve a product over time.
-And we’re super happy to see that you’d like to contribute to ZTKA.
+And we’re super happy to see that you’d like to contribute to Paralus.

 We are always on the lookout for anything that can improve the product.
 Be it feature requests, issues/bugs, code or content, we’d love to see what you’ve got to make this better.
-If you’ve got anything exciting and would love to contribute, this is the right place to begin your journey as a contributor to ZTKA and the larger open source community.
+If you’ve got anything exciting and would love to contribute, this is the right place to begin your journey as a contributor to Paralus and the larger open source community.

 **How to get started?**